fjcaetano/kerbal/README.md

 ### The Core
 The Core was built upon the Space Station Core (Stock), but it's orbiting with an empty fuel tank and a propeller.

-### The KSS/EM1
-The KSS Eletric Module 1 is a giant electric module (duh) with 12 Gigantor XL Solar panels, though 4 remain closed for backup purposes.
-It also contains a shitload of batteries which take it's electric capability up to 8000 Electric Units.

 ### Goliath II
 The Goliath II is the fuelling module.
 It's composed by a Rockomax Jumbo-64 Fuel Tank and a Rockomax x200-32 Fuel Tank.
 It's capability is of 4320 Fuel Units (holy guacamole!) and it currently has 4209 Fuel Units.
 It's almost full.